 But it is more than just creating a budget, sticking to your budget is the most important aspect of budgeting…and the hardest!

-No matter how much you have in the bank at this moment, it’s important to start a budget.
+No matter what your financial situation is at this moment, starting a budget is important.
 You should always have a handle on all money coming in and going out.
 Without this knowledge, you run the risk of overdrafts — you know, when you spend more than you have and the bank tacks on additional fees.

 Using the proper tool (a fully functioning budget) to track your income and expenses; you just might see you have more than you thought.

-So let’s print your beginners budget worksheet, roll up our sleeves and get to work!
-Just click on the button below and grab your free budget worksheet!
+So let’s print your beginners budget template, roll up our sleeves and get to work and start your budget!

 Before we start, I want to let you in on a little secret…the most important ingredient involved in budgeting is having the right mindset!
 If you don’t believe you can stick to a budget, you won’t.
 Really let that sink in!

 If you say you can’t–then you won’t.
 Staying on track with your finances is as simple as making the decision and then following through.